Ricardicus/recurrent-neural-net/README.md

 I will give this some time and hopefully I figure out a way that optimizes the program even more for speed..
 Until then, have a go at this little program and edit it as you please!

-# Build

-I use GCC and compile with with: gcc *.c -O3 -Ofast -msse3 -lm

-Try to optimize it the way you want using the compiler at hand!

 # Mathematical expressions